FranciscoJSB12/django-simple-crud/README.md

-# Book API with Django
+# Projects API with Django

 # Steps to set up your Django Project